PleiadesBUW/PleiadesUserDocumentation/totp.md

 For Apple devices, [2FAS](https://apps.apple.com/de/app/2fa-authenticator-2fas/id1217793794) is probably your best choice.

-### Step 2: configure TOTP on Pleiades
+### Step 2: configure TOTP on PLEIADES

 This step is only required **once**

-Log into any Pleiades Login node (whep users: please use higgs or top).
+Log into any PLEIADES login node (whep users: please use higgs or top).
 **Check your quota** with `beegfs-ctl --getquota --gid $(id -g)` (whep users: use `quota $(id -u)`) and make sure you are not at the limit.

 Use the `google-authenticator` program to create a secret and QR code by answering a couple of questions.